JakeSiegers/MgVisualizer/README.md

 # MgVisualizer2018
-A javascript based music visualier - used for McleodGaming's Smash Con 2018 Twitch stream
+A JavaScript & Go based music visualizer - used for McleodGaming's Smash Con 2018 Twitch stream